bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 **is_unique**             Yes        Returns FALSE if the form element is not unique to the table and field name in the            is_unique[table.field]
                                      parameter.
 Note: This rule requires :doc:`Query Builder <../database/query_builder>` to be enabled in order to work.
-**exists**                Yes        Returns FALSE if the form element does not exist in the table and field name in the           is_unique[table.field]
+**exists**                Yes        Returns FALSE if the form element does not exist in the table and field name in the           exists[table.field]
                                      parameter.
 Note: This rule requires :doc:`Query Builder <../database/query_builder>` to be enabled in order to work.
 **min_length**            Yes        Returns FALSE if the form element is shorter than the parameter value.                        min_length[3]